+are the bazan moring color lade with the day's swift advance.
 The advance is swift.
-Purple banks and blue dunes become common mud and sand, the morning colors refert, the river becomes muddy green, the rocks (Contraction) turn to brick and clay, and the sun appears above the canyon rim.
+Purple banks and blue dunes become common mud and sand, the morning colors refert, the river becomes muddy green, the rocks turn to brick and clay, and the sun appears above the canyon rim.

 We have had our breakfast, pack our few possessions, and are ready to shove off into the current lapping at the loaded boats.
 We check the sands again for forgotten objects, postponing the final moment, loath to depart the which little world/for a night's stop was the focus of our lives in an ehernity of timeless existence.
 We push the boat out, wading knee deep in mud to gain the deeper water before climbing on board.
 The day is bright and still.
-No wind ruffles the river-glass, lined with swirling strike, where the current is uppwelling.
-The sandstone cliffs are distorted near the boat, but down the river's reach they are nearly perfect.
-In the winding canyon dark and light reflection, meaning underg.
+No alary surface of by the aproellin wind ruffles the river-glass, lined with swirling striae, where the current, is upswelling.)
+The sandstone cliffs are distorted near the boat, but down the replexed. river's reach they are nearly perfect.
+In the winding canyon dark and light reflections replace one another in slow succession.
+The gentle wake of the boat breaks these images into undulating spots and patchess Each wave for a moment holds a fragment of sky mixed with golden globules of sunlit rock.